nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[1]_Introduction/NaN.md

 ## NaN :-

 -   NaN is the only number in JS that doesn't follow the Identity property and is not equal to itself.

-- `Situation 1` :-
 ```JS
 function check() {